Not really physical sweet cookies, just a digital technical cookie in your cache.

-Cookies are short fragments of text (letters and / or numbers) that allow the web server to store on the client (the browser) information to be reused during the same visit to the site (session cookies) or later, even at a distance of days (persistent cookies).
+Cookies are short fragments of text (letters and/or numbers) or later, even at a distance of days (persistent cookies).
 Cookies are stored, based on user preferences, by the individual browser on the specific device used (computer, tablet, smartphone).

 Similar technologies, such as, for example, web beacons, transparent GIFs and all forms of local storage introduced with HTML5, can be used to gather information on user behavior and use of services.